AU$41,280 (2023 annual)

 Most RMIT courses do not include passive large-scale classes such as lectures, instead the content traditionally provided in lectures is made available online.
 This may be in the form of readings, videos or other on-demand learning materials.
 This content will also support the basis of interactive learning that takes place in on-campus classes.

-Employers and industry professionals contribute to the ongoing development of the degree.
-Their involvement ensures that the degree remains relevant to your needs as a graduate and to the needs of employers.
+Employers and industry professionals contribute to the ongoing development of this course.
+Their involvement ensures the degree remains relevant to your needs as a graduate and to the needs of employers.

-In your final year, a capstone experience will give you the opportunity to integrate, critically reflect on and consolidate what you have learnt in your degree and enable you to engage in an immersive work placement or research experience to put theory into professional practice.
+In your third year, the Research Project for Medical Sciences subject provides you with a capstone experience, giving you the opportunity to integrate, critically reflect on and consolidate what you have learnt in your course.

 Choose a plan below to find out more about the subjects you will study and the course structure.